clayrisser/node-log-benchmarks/RESULTS.md

 | Test 3      |        6214 |     59609 |       0.00% |        5635 |     11719 |       0.00% |
 | **Average** |    **6211** | **59497** |   **0.00%** |    **5883** | **11955** |   **0.00%** |

+For log4js, additional CPUs had a profound effect on the time it took to send the logs to syslog over UDP.
+However, if you look closely, you will notice that the event loop was unblocked at roughly the same time regardless of the number of CPUs.
+This is again because the event loop runs on a single thread.

+The first graph showing the single CPU usage is very insightful.
+We can visually see that the CPU is at 100% performance but then drops of slightly.
+It drops at the exact moment the event loop is unblocked.
+The majority of the time, NodeJS is sitting around doing very little work while it waits for syslog to finish receiving and processing all of the logs.
+The same thing happens when there are multiple CPUs, but it's harder to spot in the graph.

 #### winston

 _1cpu_